 Transuranics (neptunium and plutonium isotopes) exist in small quantities in reclaimed or recycled feed materials.
 In most cases, a regimen of radiological controls based on uranium hazards is adequate to control the additional activity.
 However, because of their higher specific activities (compared to uranium isotopes), transuranics can represent a significant internal dose concern even at very low mass concentrations.
-As a result, the ALIs for transuranics are lower than those for uranium isotopes.
-For example, for a moderately soluble transportability mixture, if Pu contamination contributes 0.1% of the total alpha activity in uranium, then it will contribute roughly 14% of the total inhalation dose equivalent (see Example 2).
-Example 2 illustrates that it takes only 11 parts of Pu per billion parts of natural uranium to attain an activity fraction of 0.1%.
+As a result, the annual limit on intakes (ALI) for transuranics are lower than those for uranium isotopes.
+For example, for a moderately soluble transportability mixture, if 239Pu contamination contributes 0.1% of the total alpha activity in uranium, then it will contribute roughly 14% of the total inhalation dose equivalent (see Example 2).
+Example 2 illustrates that it takes only 11 parts of 239Pu per billion parts of natural uranium to attain an activity fraction of 0.1%.